andrewmooney/Lambda-Dockerfile/README.md

 ## Creating an Amazon Linux Docker container

-Clone repo in to local directory.
+Clone repo in to the root directory of your Lambda project.
 ```bash
 git clone https://github.com/andrewmooney/Lambda-Dockerfile.git
 ```